 Wind turbine technicians are responsible for the upkeep and operation of wind turbines.
 In a nutshell, a turbine tech is responsible for pre-installation, installation, check-ups, supervising, commissioning, troubleshooting and maintaining wind turbines.
+But what does the typical career path look like for a turbine tech and what skills will be required?
+Read on to find out.

 Growth statistic of wind industry